OReyesMatte/MEDUSSA/README.md

 The environment and notebooks to train the deconvolution prediction models outlined in the manuscript (refer to Figure 3 to see the results).
 Please refer to the [CSBDeep documentation](https://github.com/CSBDeep/CSBDeep) for installation instructions

 - `care.yml`: conda environment file with the software specifications when training and segmenting
+- `FM2FM.zip`: the deconvolved membrane prediction model from another fluorescence membrane image.
+- - `FM2FM.zip`: the deconvolved membrane prediction model from a cytoplasmic fluorescence.

 #### The following notebooks are adapted from the official [CSBDeep repository](https://github.com/CSBDeep/CSBDeep)
 - `Preparation.ipynb`: transforming the data into patches and exporting them into .npz files for training